dazuma/toys/toys/README.md

     toys system version

-The "system version" tool displays the current version of the toys gem.
+The `system version` tool displays the current version of the toys gem.

 Toys also provides optional tab completion for bash.
-To install it, add the following lines to your bash configuration file (e.g. `.bashrc` or `.profile`).
+To install it, add the following line to your bash configuration file (e.g. `.bashrc` or `.profile`).

     # Install tab completion for toys
-    $(toys system bash-completion)
+    $(toys system bash-completion install)

 ### Write your first tool